 Claridges Hotel, which was established around the same time as Marsh & Parsons, is one of the most iconic hotels in London.
 Boasting a highly reputed restaurant headed up by celebrity chef Gordon Ramsey, and an award winning afternoon tea, it is certainly worth a visit.
 Additionally, there are numerous Michelin-starred restaurants; The Greenhouse, Maze, Hibiscus, The Square, and Le Gavroche, to name a few.
 For something slightly more unusual head to the UK's only permanent bar that is made out of ice, the Absolut Ice Bar, which happens to be housed in the former wine vaults of the British royal family.

 Green spaces in Mayfair

-With an incredible, central London location, Mayfair is practically surrounded by parkland, including the Royal parks of Hyde Park, Green Park and St Jamess Park, while there are many attractive garden squares including Grosvenor Square and Berkeley Square, offering open recreational spaces.
+With an incredible central London location, Mayfair is practically surrounded by parkland, including the royal parks of Hyde Park, Green Park and St James's Park, while there are many attractive garden squares including Grosvenor Square and Berkeley Square, offering open recreational spaces.
 Additionally, there are three secret gardens in Mayfair; Green Street Gardens, South Street Gardens and Culross Street Gardens.
-Unmarked on the map, these gardens cannot be seen from the street and, accessed only by the property that surrounds them, Mayfairs secret gardens are of particular bonus to its residents!Read more
+Unmarked on the map, these gardens cannot be seen from the street, and are accessed only by the property that surrounds them.Read more